yleeyilin/tp/docs/UserGuide.md

   e.g. if the command word specifies `/add`, then `/ADD` is invalid.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* Commands are space-sensitive so you should take caution when entering the commands.
 </div>

 #### Adding a contact: `add`